Carrot is undoubtedly one of the most commonly grown vegetables, and one of the tastiest, too.

 - Running the hoe along the rows regularly also helps control weed growth and ensures that water continues to drain well.

-Harvesting and keeping carrots:
+Harvesting and keeping carrot

 A carrot is ready for harvest around 3 to 6 months after sowing, depending on the variety.

-Growing lead time until harvest:
+Growing lead time until harvest

->Early varieties sown under some type of protective cover can be harvested less than 3 months after sowing.
+- Early varieties sown under some type of protective cover can be harvested less than 3 months after sowing.

->Summer varieties usually need 3 to 4 months until they are ready for harvest.
+- Summer varieties usually need 3 to 4 months until they are ready for harvest.

->Late winter varieties grow slowly and require up to 6 months before becoming harvestable.
+- Late winter varieties grow slowly and require up to 6 months before becoming harvestable.

-How to correctly harvest carrots:
+How to correctly harvest carrot

 To harvest a carrot, you simply need to carefully pull it out entirely with its leaves, without damaging neighboring plants.

->This can be done comfortably and carefully if you use a spading fork while pulling the carrot out.
+- This can be done comfortably and carefully if you use a spading fork while pulling the carrot out.

->Once they have been harvested, let them dry in the sun for a couple hours for easy removal of dirt.
+- Once they have been harvested, let them dry in the sun for a couple hours for easy removal of dirt.

-Keeping the carrots well:
+Keeping the carrots well